Reporters: Ahmed Al-Wase’ee and Aseel Sariah

 Back to Sana’a

-In Sana’a we met the official of the Commission on Human Rights at the Presidency, Sha’if Jarallah and briefed him on our findings.
-He responded: “This is a violation of the law and the constitution.
-It runs contrary to human right values and conventions which Yemen has signed.
-We hold the local authorities of the provinces of Hodeidah and Hajjah responsible for effectively carrying out their duties and roles”.
+Reporters briefed an official of the Commission on Human Rights, Sha’if Jarallah, at the Presidential Palace about their findings.
+He responded that “This is a violation of the law and the constitution Yemen signed.
+We hold the local authorities of the provinces of Hodeidah and Hajjah responsible.”

 A Dead Revolution

-However, Article (248) of the Penal Code of 1994 reads as follows: (Punishable by imprisonment for not more than ten years are:
+Article (248) of the Penal Code of 1994 states: (Punishable by imprisonment for not more than ten years are:

 – Both parties that bought, sold or dedicated any act or conduct using a man as an object (slave).